71 High Street, Sutton, Surrey SM1 1DT

 The above photo is from 100thbirthday.co.uk and is a “photo taken on a colleagues Woolworths sixpenny camera.
 It shows the funeral cortege of the late H.M.
 King George V passing the store front in 1935.”

-The store was extended in 1936 to quite a large size and I’m guessing this is when the lovely Art Deco facade was added.
+The store was extended in 1936 to quite a large size, which was when an Art Deco facade was added.

-In 1986 it was one of the first comparison stores.
+In June 1986 it was one of the first ‘Operation Focus’ comparison stores, where a peppermint blue colour scheme was rolled out.
 Possibly this was when they extended into the shop next door on the right.
 As it was the closest store to Head Office, it often had trials taking place here.

 In 2000 it became a Woolworths General Store, being one of the early pilots for this scheme, and was re-numbered to 2031.